No matter where you are on this planet, entrepreneurship always has challenges but today I will share how they differ in India

 2. Social Challenges

 Let us say you and your friend graduated at the same time.
-You opted for entrepreneurship and your friend opted for a job.
-He now has a flat, car and what not because he could easily get those with a bank loan but you still have nothing to show off and this is where challenge comes.
+You opted for entrepreneurship, and your friend opted for a job.
+He now has a flat, car, and what not because he could quickly get those with a bank loan.
+You still have nothing much to show off.

-You should understand is that your friend opted for Udhar Ki Zindagi i.e. life on loan.
+You should understand is that your friend opted for Udhar Ki Zindagi i.e., life on loan.